Siteseen Logo

 The matter was referred to Chief Justice John Marshall of the Supreme Court in Marbury v.
 Madison.
 Chief Justice Marshall ruled that the 1789 Judiciary Act was unconstitutional because it gave the Judicial Branch of government powers not granted to it by the Constitution.
 The Supreme Court could therefore not compel President Jefferson to accept the appointment of William Marbury.
 The Federalist William Marbury never became Justice of the Peace in the District of Columbia.

-Repeal of the 1801 Judiciary Act for kids: The 1802 Judiciary Act
+Repeal of the 1801 Judiciary Act: The 1802 Judiciary Act

 President Jefferson repealed the 1801 Judiciary Act on